-For the year ended December 31, 2019 and 2018, AHCDC has no operations and is poised to venture into joint operation or project with its affiliated companies.
-MCPHI has downsized its operations in 2018 to dental care as it plans to re-brand itself into collaborating with leading hospital in the country.
+For the year ended December 31, 2018 AHCDC and MCPI has no operations and is poised to venture into joint operation or project with its affiliated companies.
 The financial statement do not include any adjustment that might result from this uncertainty.